 Learn more about how much car insurance you need.

 Step One: Gather Your Information

 To get car insurance quotes, gather your personal information, such as your driver’s license number, Social Security number, and your car’s VIN.
 This information helps companies learn about your driving history and any potential risks and benefits associated with your car, like safety ratings.
 They use your data as a factor in your quote.

-Next, decide what kind of coverage you want or need.
-For example, do you need collision coverage for a new car, or is your vehicle too old to be worth spending thousands of dollars to repair?
 The more coverage you buy, the more you’ll pay for insurance.
 But as a general rule, it’s a good idea to buy as much coverage as you can afford – each category represents protection from potentially large bills.